RafaelMostert/lofar-pink-visualization-tool/README.md

 ### TODO

-- Omit step 3 and 4 in installation by generating the php files in step 2 of the installation.
+- Test step 3 and 4 in installation by generating the php files in step 2 of the installation.
 - Bundle own css in one file